Travelling Safely With Contact Lenses On Holiday

 Contact Lens Items To Pack When You Travel

 With the excitement of holidays and with so many other things to pack it is easy to forget your contact lenses.

-You would think as you wear them every day you couldn't possible forget your contact lenses but that is exactly why they can get forgotten, we take them for granted.
+You would think as you wear them every day you couldn't possibly forget your contact lenses but that is exactly why they can get forgotten, we take them for granted.

 You would think if you are a daily contact lens wearer all you need do is throw a few lenses in your case before you leave, this is true but make sure you have enough lenses to pack for your holiday, if you are on a replacement scheme it's easy to forget your contact lens renewal will arrive through your door, 5 days after you leave!!

-If you wear monthly contact lenses there is more to think about than just your lenses the list below twill help you remember to pack everything you need for your time away.
+If you wear monthly contact lenses there is more to think about than just your lenses the list below will help you remember to pack everything you need for your time away.

-- Enough pairs f contact lenses or your trip plus at lease 1 spare pair.
+- Enough pairs of contact lenses or your trip plus at least 1 spare pair.